nickjwhite/diogenes/README.md

 [https://d.iogen.es/d](https://d.iogen.es/d)

-The detailed technical information contained here is only for people who want to look at the source code of Diogenes and build it for themselves.
+The detailed technical information contained here is only intended for people who want to look at the source code of Diogenes and build it for themselves.

 Building
 --------

-I would prefer not to have Diogenes packaged as part of a larger (e.g. Linux) free software distribution.
-I would rather that users who are not building the application themselves download the installer from the Diogenes website.
+I would prefer not to have Diogenes packaged as part of a larger (e.g. Linux) free software distribution and would rather that users who are not building the application themselves download the installer from the Diogenes website.
 This is because I use the download statistics to help justify spending part of my publicly funded time on